Learning to Importance Sample in Primary Sample Space: Primary Sample Space (PSS) Warping

 \subsection{PSS Warping using Real NVP}

-We are leveraging a recent neural network architecture called real-valued non-volume-preserving (Real NVP) transformation~\cite{DinhSB16} to represent and implement our PSS warp $\Psi$ and its inverse.
-Real NVP has all the desired properties that we need: it is guaranteed to be bijective, it is easy to invert and extend to higher dimensions, the determinant of its Jacobian can be evaluated efficiently, and maximum likelihood estimation can be performed efficiently using gradient descent.
+We are leveraging a recent neural network architecture dubbed as ``Real NVP'' transformation~\cite{DinhSB16} to represent our PSS warp $\Psi$ and its inverse $\Psi^{-1}$.
+Real NVP provides desired properties that fit into our problem: it is guaranteed to be bijective, it is easy to invert, the determinant of its Jacobian can be evaluated efficiently, and maximum likelihood estimation can be performed via gradient descent.

 In a nutshell, Real NVP transformations consist of multiple stacked (concatenated) so-called affine coupling layers as shown in Figure~\ref{fig:realNVP}, top.
-The mapping computed by each layer is designed to have all the properties mentioned above, and the concatenation of multiple layers can implement complex mappings.
+The mapping computed by each coupling layer is designed to have all the properties mentioned above, and the concatenation of multiple coupling layers can represent complex mappings.
 Assume each coupling layer computes a mapping from a $D$-dimensional space onto itself.
-A key idea is to split the input vector $z$ into two parts, which we represent by a binary mask $b$ of size $D$.
+A key idea is to split the input vector $z$ into two disjoint parts, which we represent by a binary mask $b$ of size $D$. {An example of applying element-wise masking to a 4D vector} is shown in Figure~\ref{fig:mask}.
 Let $\{b=1\}$ be the set of indices where the mask has value $1$, and similar for $\{b=0\}$.
 Each coupling layer forwards the first part of the input $z_{\{b=1\}}$ directly to its output.
-In addition, the second part of the output $z_{\{b=0\}}$ consists of an affine mapping that is constructed using $s(z_{\{b=1\}})$ and $t(z_{\{b=1\}})$ of the first part of the input.
+In addition, the second part of the output $z_{\{b=0\}}$ consists of an affine mapping that is constructed using functions $s(z_{\{b=1\}})$ and $t(z_{\{b=1\}})$ of the first part of the input.
 As shown at the bottom left of Figure~\ref{fig:realNVP}, a coupling layer computes

 where $s$ and $t$ are functions from $\mathbb{R}^{|\{b=1\}|} \rightarrow \mathbb{R}^{|\{b=0\}|}$, and $\odot$ is the element-wise product.
 Crucially, such a coupling layer is trivial to invert as shown at the bottom right of Figure~\ref{fig:realNVP},